gefendioglu/Cpp_Practices/Cpp_Features/34_Virtual_Ctor_Dtor.md

 /----------------------------------------------

 - **Example**: Constructors of Virtual Bases (with calling virtual base class constructor implicitly)
-  - If the constructors of virtual base class is not called explicitly, the compiler will automatically insert a call to their default constructors.This situation can lead to some unexpected results.
+  - If the constructors of virtual base class is not called explicitly, the compiler will automatically insert a call to their default constructors.
+This situation can lead to some unexpected results.

 ```cpp
 #define _CRT_SECURE_NO_WARNINGS